Applications for entry to any ESF primary, secondary or all-through schools are made through the Online Admission System (OAS).

 Applications and Waiting Lists

-For Central Application (Year 1 and Year 7), all applications received within the ‘Central Application Period’ (1 September to 30 September) will receive a computer generated random number.
+For Central Application (Year 1 and Year 7), all applications received within the ‘Central Application Period’ (Year 1 is 1-30 September; Year 7 is 1-23 September) will receive a computer generated random number.
 Applications will be ranked by priority category and assigned a random number for central processing.
 The interview list for each school is compiled, taking into account the priority criteria, the parent’s preferences, placement availability and requirements in line with the Education Bureau.
 Transport restrictions into Discovery Bay will also be taken to account for DC processing.
 Applicants who are not able to gain a first-round interview are waitlisted for their first preference school.

-Year 1 and Year 7 applications received after 30 September will be placed on a waiting list in date order of receipt.
+Year 1 and Year 7 applications received after 30 September and 23 September respectively will be placed on a waiting list in date order of receipt.